Crescendo Association

-Crescendo Association is a non-profit organisation dedicated to Progressive Rock music.
+Crescendo Association is a non-profit organisation dedicated to progressive rock music.
 The Crescendo team organise an annual festival in Saint-Palais-sur-Mer (Charente-Maritime, France), which has taken place every third weekend of August since 1999.
-The idea is to introduce the audience to Progressive Rock music and to please its loyal fans whilst focusing on the quality of the performances rather than on a commercial purpose.
+The idea is to introduce the audience to progressive rock music and to please its loyal fans whilst focusing on the quality of the performances rather than on a commercial purpose.
+Festival Crescendo won the Heavent Festival Award for the best small festival in Europe in 2024.

 Historical background

-Crescendo was created in 1999 by two Progressive Rock music fans from Saint-Palais-sur-Mer : Sebastien Monteaud and Jean-Claude Adelmand.
-The very first festival welcomed three bands on stage, playing for over five hours in an auditorium in Royan (Charente-Maritime, France).
+Crescendo was created in 1999 by two progressive rock music fans from Saint-Palais-sur-Mer : Sebastien Monteaud and Jean-Claude Adelmand.
+The first festival welcomed three bands on stage, playing for over five hours in an auditorium in Royan (Charente-Maritime, France).
 Although the event was very encouraging, Crescendo faced an unsecured future due to financial issues and had to redirect its goal.
-That's why the current festival is now free and runs over three days in the open air, on the Concié Esplanade in Saint-Palais-sur-Mer, where tourists and fans meet in the month of August.
-Its increasing success is attracting more and more people every summer, with between 3000 and 5000 visitors in 2010.
+This is why the current festival is now free and runs over three days in the open air, on the Concié Esplanade in Saint-Palais-sur-Mer, where tourists and fans meet in August.
+Its increasing success is attracting more people every summer, with between 3000 and 5000 visitors in 2010.

-The Concié Esplanade turns into a huge stage, welcoming ten Progressive Rock bands with musicians coming from many different countries such as Ukraine, Canada and South America.
+The Concié Esplanade turns into a huge stage, welcoming ten progressive rock bands with musicians coming from diverse places, including Ukraine, Canada and countries in South America.
 For example, in 2009, Antony Kalugin and Valentina Chalaydyuck, from Kharkiv (Ukraine) introduced their band "Sunchild" and travelled back the year after just to be part of the 2010 festival.

-There are lots of workshops around for visitors, ranging from photography exhibitions, faire trade, etc.
+The festival hosts workshops for visitors, ranging from topics such as photography exhibitions and fair trade.